 Angel Crafts is one of the most popular brands on the market, and if you talk with customers, you’ll find that the satisfaction level is quite high.
 Their quilt battings are natural and rated at 100% cotton.

 It’s a no-brainer that this batting is usable in all seasons.
 Without any doubt, this is the best batting to use for hand quilting.
 The thickness is the standard thickness at 1/8th of an inch.
 And you’ll find it quite easy to needle and sew with the hand.
 With a machine, it’s a breeze.

 Unlike old quilt battings, you are not required to pre-wash the fabric before sewing.

 It doesn’t shrink easily, and even if it shrinks, it’s very minimal.
 No separation, bunching, or shifting are to be expected once you’re done sewing.

-Cotton is as always soft on the skin.
-At night, when your skin gets colder, a blanket covered with this fabric will bring enough warmth for a comfortable sleep.
+Cotton is always soft on the skin.
+At night, when your skin gets colder, a blanket covered with this white fabric will bring enough warmth for a comfortable sleep.
 It’s been tested without fail.
 And don’t think it will deteriorate easily.

 The recommended width for stitching is around 8-inch apart.
 You can stitch up to 10-inch apart if you want.
 More than that, it’s going to weaken the stitching structure.

 - Natural 100% cotton with standard thickness

 - Soft quilt batting and warm on the skin

 - Appropriate for both machine and hand quilting